 There are tests to determine if a corporation may be qualified as an S-corporation.
 Go here for more on the election of S-corporation.
-All of the following tests must be me in order to be qualified as an S-corporation:
+All of the following tests must be met to be qualified as an S-corporation:

 - The corporation must be domestic.

 - The corporation must have 35 shareholders or fewer (spouses are treated as one shareholder for this) Everyone else is treated as one shareholder.

 - The corporation must have only certain trust, estates, or individuals as shareholders.

 - The corporation has no nonresident aliens as shareholders.